lorinkoz/probot-ladybug/README.md

 # Probot Ladybug

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Probot App to triage bug reports
+> A GitHub App built with [Probot](https://github.com/probot/probot) to triage bug reports

 Configuration is expected in `.github/ladybug.yml`.
 This is the default configuration: